Azure/azure-sdk-for-js/sdk/policy/arm-policy/README.md

 ### How to use

-#### nodejs - Authentication, client creation and get policyAssignments as an example written in TypeScript.
+#### nodejs - Authentication, client creation and getByPolicyMode dataPolicyManifests as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth